 - In a small bowl, mix the spices.
 Pat the chicken thighs dry, and season each thigh on both sides with the spice mix.
 Be sure to season underneath the skin as well.
 Let the chicken thighs sit in room temperature for about 15 minutes.

-- When ready, heat 1-2 tbsp of olive oil in a cast iron skillet with a lid like this one.
+- Brown the chicken.
+When ready, heat 1-2 tablespoons of olive oil in a cast iron skillet (with a lid).
+Brown the chicken thighs deeply on both sides in the heated oil.
+Remove from skillet and set aside briefly.
 Brown the chicken thighs deeply on both sides in the heated oil.
 Remove from skillet and set aside briefly.

 - Remove from the oven and let sit for 5 minutes before serving.
 Garnish with more cilantro, if you like.